Declarative cache IDs in Apollo Kotlin

 How they work

-With declarative cache IDs, the codegen process adds ID automatically and generates type-safe code that can return a valid cache ID for any object.
+With declarative cache IDs, the codegen process adds ID fields automatically and generates type-safe code that can return a valid cache ID for any object.

-Note that you'll need to make sure that the extra.graphqls file is included in your schema configuration
+Note that you'll need to make sure that the extra.graphqls file is included in your schema configuration.

 SourceDirectiveDescription